 At this point in the story when it happened to me, I concluded the rack switch's routing part was seriously broken.
 It was somehow unable to route packets to this one IPv6 destination in any quantity.
 If you sent it enough, like with the flood ping, or during normal operations, it would just fall over.

 In real life, I dragged someone from the network side of things to look at it, and they proudly concluded that the pings were fine.
-The fact that at network-idle, a good box had a consistent 0.1 msec and the bad box was yielding jittery results of anywhere from 1.0 to 10 msec.
-"1 msec is fine" (or somesuch) was their argument, completely missing my point.
+Even though that with an idle network, a good box had a consistent 0.1 msec and the bad box was yielding jittery results of anywhere from 1.0 to 10 msec, they said "1 msec is fine" (or somesuch).
+That was their argument, and they completely missed my point.

 That night, I "rage coded" something really dirty that would start up a ping6 to get a baseline, then it would start the antagonist (huge flood pings) and would measure again.
 If it looked substantially different, it flagged the host for manual review.
 I let it run on the whole environment and found a non-trivial number of single-host-per-rack anomalies all over the place.

 Given that it was hosed and nobody was taking me seriously, I just pulled the plug on the whole (brand new) environment.
 It had only just gone online that evening, and could stay offline another day or two until someone actually figured out what was going on.

 That is exactly what happened.
 I sat on that disable from Thursday until Tuesday when someone finally cracked the problem.
 It took a lot of escalating and poking of manager types to get a fresh set of eyes on the problem who would not discount me out of hand.